franticnick/simplegraph/README.md

 ## Example of use

-Screenshot is taken from app: "Tokenizer Wallet" by Bandiago that is available on Play Store. if you are into crypto you might find it interesting.

 ![Alt text](img/screenshot.jpg?raw=true "Screenshot")

+Screenshot is taken from the app: "Tokenizer Wallet" by Bandiago.
+You can find it on Play Store and if you are into crypto it's worth checking out.

 ## License